Sheps Canyon Lodge

 - Out-of-state firewood is not allowed in the park; collecting firewood is prohibited.
 Firewood is available to purchase from park staff

-- $17 / night for each additional person 12 years and older with approval of park manager
+- $10 per night for each additional person with approval of park manager

-- $40 / night up to 4 people for separate camping cabin/bunkhouse - with lodge rental only
+- $40 per night up to 4 people for separate camping cabin/bunkhouse - with lodge rental only

-- Park Entrance License required of visitors age 12 & older; purchase online or self-register at lodge
+- Park entrance license required of visitors age 12 and older; purchase online or self-register at lodge

 Park entrance license required year-round